Lidorc91/Advanced-Programming-Project/README.md

-# Computational Graph Project with Subscriber/Publisher model
+# Computational Graph Implemantion with Subscriber/Publisher model

 This project showcases the implementation of an HTTP server which hosts a computational graph using Java.